 Almost everyone reading this should default to CPC.

-ChatGPT ad cards are tight.
+ChatGPT Ads creative is tight.
 Forty characters in the headline.
 One hundred fifty in the body.
 Treat it like Google Responsive Search Ads with a stricter character budget.
 The headlines that win are specific, outcome-oriented, and avoid the “we are the best” trap:

 - Weak: “Premium running shoes for everyone”